paul-thebaud/phpunit-generator/DOCUMENTATION.md

     * If it is set with an integer `n`, PhpUnitGen will use the `n` method call result.
 * (optional) An array giving method parameters to use:
     * It is optional for methods does not have parameters or methods with default parameter values.
-* (optional) A string to describe the expected value:
+* (optional) A string to describe the first parameter of assertion (generally it is the expected value):
     * It could be any PHP expression.
+    * If not provided, PhpUnitGen will consider that assertion does not needs one, like `assertTrue`.

 ### Mocking object for method or constructor parameters